dlt-hub/dlt/docs/website/docs/general-usage/pipeline.md

 That means when you run the pipeline, the sources/resources being processed will have their state reset and their tables either dropped or truncated, depending on which refresh mode is used.

-The `refresh` option works with all relational/SQL destinations and file buckets (`filesystem`).
+The `refresh` option works with all relational or SQL destinations and cloud storages and files (`filesystem`).
 It does not work with vector databases (we are working on that) and with custom destinations.

 The `refresh` argument should have one of the following string values to decide the refresh mode: